Responses to the COVID-19 pandemic in July 2020: 20 July

-Authorities in Saudi Arabia announced that the annual Hajj pilgrimage to Mecca will begin on July 29, with social distancing guidelines in place and a heavily reduced capacity.
+Authorities in Saudi Arabia announced that the annual Hajj pilgrimage to Mecca will begin on 29 July, with social distancing guidelines in place and a heavily reduced capacity.

 21 July

-Authorities in Oman announced that, from July 25 to August 8, all travel between the country's provinces will be suspended and a night-time curfew will be imposed, during which all public spaces must close, in order to prevent the transmission of coronavirus.
+Authorities in Oman announced that, from 25 July to 8 August, all travel between the country's provinces will be suspended and a night-time curfew will be imposed, during which all public spaces must close, in order to prevent the transmission of coronavirus.

 22 July

 The Egyptian government extended the permitted operating hours for restaurants to midnight, and also increased the permitted capacity to 50 per cent.
-The operating hours for shops were extended to 10pm; both pieces of legislation will come into effect from July 26.
+The operating hours for shops were extended to 10pm; both pieces of legislation will come into effect from 26 July.

-The Qatari government announced that the country's borders will reopen to international travellers from August 1 as part of a further easing of coronavirus lockdown restrictions.
+The Qatari government announced that the country's borders will reopen to international travellers from 1 August as part of a further easing of coronavirus lockdown restrictions.
 All arriving travellers from a list of 40 countries deemed to be low-risk will be required to take a COVID-19 test at the airport and undergo a mandatory quarantine for a week whilst awaiting the result; anybody testing positive will be transferred to a secure government facility to self-isolate.

 23 July

-The Kuwaiti government announced that the country's curfew will be adjusted to be in place from 9pm to 3am and will be reviewed after the Eid al-Adha festival; it was also announced that the third phase of reopening after the pandemic will begin on July 28.
+The Kuwaiti government announced that the country's curfew will be adjusted to be in place from 9pm to 3am and will be reviewed after the Eid al-Adha festival; it was also announced that the third phase of reopening after the pandemic will begin on 28 July.
 Under the new restrictions, hotels and places of worship will be permitted to reopen and taxi drivers will also be allowed to resume operations.

 Newly released data from the World Health Organization highlighted that the countries of Qatar and Bahrain have the highest per capita rates of coronavirus infection anywhere in the world.

 25 July

 Iranian President Hassan Rouhani urged the public to follow social distancing measures in order to prevent a second spike of infections in the country during the Islamic festival of Eid al-Adha, which begins at the end of July.

-Authorities in Kuwait announced that the coronavirus lockdown imposed in Farwaniya Governorate will be lifted on July 26.
+Authorities in Kuwait announced that the coronavirus lockdown imposed in Farwaniya Governorate will be lifted on 26 July.